notleobtw/minesweeper/README.md

 Flagging Mines: Allowing players to flag tiles they suspect contain mines for strategic play.

-Choosing difficulty: Allowing players to choose number of mines and size of grid.
+Choosing Difficulty: Allowing players to choose number of mines and size of grid.

 # Stakeholders and Intended Users:
 ## Intended Users: